-During the year Moat applied for and was awarded £6.4 Decarbonisation Fund to carry out retrofit works to over 600 homes that have an Energy Performance Certificate (EPC) invest an estimated £13.7m to
+During the year Moat applied for and was awarded £6.4 million via the Social Housing Decarbonisation Fund to carry out retrofit works to over 600 homes that have an Energy Performance Certificate (EPC) rating of D or below.
+Moat will invest an estimated £13.7m to supplement this grant.